 All applications will be assessed against the entry criteria for higher degrees by research.
 For further details on the entry criteria for the research program you are seeking admission to, please refer to the academic entry requirements web page.

-Local and international applicant studying outside of Australia seeking admission to candidature only can expect to receive an outcome on their application within 6 weeks of receipt of application from the School of Graduate Research.
+Local and international applicants studying outside of Australia seeking admission to candidature only can expect to receive an outcome on their application within 6 weeks of receipt of application from the School of Graduate Research.

 Communication of scholarship decision